100 Notable alumni of

 -

 Rachel Anne Maddow is an American television news program host and liberal political commentator.
-Maddow hosts The Rachel Maddow Show, a nightly television show on MSNBC, and serves as the cable network's special event co-anchor alongside Brian Williams.
+She hosts The Rachel Maddow Show, a weekly television show on MS NOW (formerly MSNBC), and serves as the cable network's special event co-anchor.
 Her syndicated talk radio program of the same name aired on Air America Radio from 2005 to 2010.
-Maddow has received multiple Emmy Awards for her broadcasting work and in 2021 received a Grammy Award for Best Spoken Word Album for her book Blowout (2019).

 -